jameshfisher/jameshfisher.com/_posts/2017-12-06-external-post-links.md

 ---
-title: "Linking to external posts from Jekyll"
+title: Linking to external posts from Jekyll
-tags: ["jekyll", "blog"]
+tags:
+  - jekyll
+  - blog
 ---

 I'd like this site to list all my public activity.